h-connor/OneLifeHardcore7DaysMod/readme.md

 This mod is intended to be played with all world settings set to default, with the exception of;

 * Difficulty set to Insane
-* Backpack deletes on death (This is enforced, but remains as a map icon on death until exiting the game [visual bug])

 **This mod may not function properly with most other mods due to the wide variety of changes applied.**